 In 1696, a small group of Anglicans (members of the Church of England) petitioned the Royal Governor Benjamin Fletcher of New York, then a mercantile colony, for a charter granting the church legal status.
-Fletcher granted the charter in 1697 and the first Trinity Church was erected at the head of Wall Street facing the Hudson River.
-Although Anglican services had been held in the colony’s fort chapel, the building was the first Anglican Church on the island of Manhattan.
+Fletcher granted the charter in 1697 on behalf of King William III and the first Trinity Church was erected at the head of Wall Street facing the Hudson River.
+Although Anglican services had been held in the colony’s fort chapel, the building was the first Anglican church on the island of Manhattan.

 To ensure the church's success, the governor granted Trinity a six-year lease on a tract of land north of Trinity known as the King's Farm.
 In 1705, Queen Anne made this land grant permanent by giving 215 acres, which Trinity has used over the years to support the mission and ministry of Trinity and Anglican Church.

 The first Trinity Church building was destroyed in the Great Fire of 1776 during the Revolutionary War.
 St. Paul’s Chapel was saved by a bucket brigade that ran from the Hudson River up to the chapel’s roof.
-After the war Trinity, and all Anglican churches in the former colonies, legally separated from the Church of England and became the Episcopal Church, though both remain part of the worldwide Anglican Communion.
+After the war, Trinity and all Anglican churches in the former American colonies legally separated from the Church of England.
+These churches together became the Episcopal Church, which is part of the worldwide Anglican Communion.